-Covers policies, procedures, and rate maximums for travel related to students and study abroad.
+This policy aligns with SYS 405, Travel and Expense- General Travel & Expense Policy, which covers policies, procedures, and rate maximums for travel related to students and study abroad and/or study away.

-Study abroad programs have historically been funded through a variety of mechanisms.
-There is a need to standardize the financial policy and procedures for study abroad programs in the UW System.
+Study abroad and study away programs have historically been funded through a variety of mechanisms.
+There is a need to standardize the financial policy and procedures for study abroad and study away programs in the UW System.

-In order to increase student access to UW study abroad programs and minimize the cost of student participation, study abroad programs will be financed on a cost recovery basis.
-Students studying abroad will be exempt from paying the Board of Regents’ approved academic fees.
+In order to increase student access to UW study abroad and study away programs and minimize the cost of student participation, study abroad and study away programs will be financed on a cost recovery basis.
+Students studying abroad or studying away will be exempt from paying the Board of Regents’ approved academic fees.
 Instead they will be assessed a fee which will recover the actual, reasonable, and necessary costs of the program which are not covered by GPO.
 Such fees will be deposited to Fund 128.

 Costs which are appropriately funded from the institution’s GPO budget may continue to be funded from the GPO budget.
 This determination will be made on an annual basis at the institutional level.

-One-for-one exchange students will continue to pay regular Regents’ approved academic fees on behalf of the incoming exchange visitors who carry UW courses.
+One-for-one exchange students will continue to pay regular Board of Regents’ approved academic fees on behalf of the incoming exchange visitors who carry UW courses.

 Each institution will estimate its annual funding requirement in the Annual Operating Budget.
 This will allow for the transfer of unneeded program revenue budget authority among the institutions so that requests to the state for increased expenditure authority would be made only when total System income exceeds budget estimates.